 The State of Arizona has similar taxes and rates to other states in the union, but differs slightly because of the differentiation between transaction privilege tax and use tax – two different forms of tax collected by merchants in different situations in the state.

-While the tax discussed throughout will be referred to as "sales tax", Arizona technically has something different called the Transaction Privilege tax.
-More information on this type of tax is discussed here.
-For the purposes of this article we’ll describe it as "sales tax" for simplicity.
+While the tax discussed throughout will be referred to as “sales tax”, Arizona technically has something different called the Transaction Privilege tax.
+More information on this type of tax compliance is discussed here.
+For the purposes of this article we’ll describe it as “sales tax” for simplicity.

 The following rates apply at the state and city level: